zreyn/nfl/readme.md

 * FORMATION_UNDER_CENTER      - int64
 * FORMATION_WILDCAT           - uint8

 Given these features, I built models to predict the result of the play.
-To select a model, I evaluated a number of classifiers:
+To narrow down the final model, I evaluated a number of classifiers:
 * Nearest Neighbors : (0.61435390946502055, 0.61175918336192536, 0.61435390946502055)
 * Linear SVM : (0.75845267489711932, 0.76109746949409385, 0.75845267489711932)
 * Decision Tree : (0.76111934156378602, 0.76084891169251845, 0.76111934156378602)